-- Mohawk College’s Continuing Education/Part-time Student bursaries are need-based.
+- Mohawk College’s Continuing Education Student bursaries are need-based.
 If you receive funding or awards from other sources, it may reduce or eliminate your eligibility to receive a bursary.

 - Check your Mohawk email – we will only announce award recipients at your Mohawk email address.

 IFSB is a bursary designed to assist financially needy students studying part-time, and completing their first eligible post-secondary certificate or diploma.

 - What’s covered: IFSB will fund a maximum of TWO courses per semester, at 75% of the tuition cost, and may cover up to 100% of book expenses per course.

 - Eligible Programs: View the list of approved CE Bursary Programs

 Bursary for Continuing Education Students (BCES)

 BCES supports students that have previously completed a minimum of two courses towards their chosen Certificate/ Diploma.

 - What’s covered: BCES will fund a maximum of ONE course per semester, at 75% of the tuition cost, and may cover up to 100% of book expenses per course.